Know The Contract

 INTERNATIONAL STUDENT FEE: You are entitled to a 100% rebate on the international student fee if you work at least 75 hours (an average of 5 hrs/wk) over the course of the semester/term.

-Tier 1: If you have worked at least 150 hours in exactly one semester/term since fall 2017, not including the current semester, you will receive a tier 1 rebate.
+Tier 1: If you have worked at least 150 hours in exactly one semester/term since fall 2023, not including the current semester, you will receive a tier 1 discount of 50%.
 E.g. this semester/term is the second time you have worked at least 150 hours.

-Tier 2: If you have worked at least 150 hours in two or more semesters/terms since fall 2017, not including the current semester, you will receive a tier 2 rebate.
+Tier 2: If you have worked at least 150 hours in two or more semesters/terms since fall 2023, not including the current semester, you will receive a tier 2 discount of 65%.
 E.g. this semester/term is the third or more time you have worked at least 150 hours.

-DEPENDENT COVERAGE: If you qualify for either the Tier 1 or Tier 2 Health Insurance Premium Rebate and buy dependent coverage through the school, you can apply for a 10% reimbursement of the dependent coverage premium.
+DEPENDENT COVERAGE: If you qualify for any level of the Health Insurance Premium Discount and buy dependent coverage through the school, you can apply for up to 60% reimbursement of the dependent coverage premium.

 Anti-Discrimination & Ant-Harassment